FilOzone/filecoin-services-payments/README.md

 **1. During Normal Operation (Before Termination)**

-While a rail is active, the streaming lockup acts as a **guarantee of solvency**, not a direct source of payment.
+While a rail is active, the streaming lockup acts as a **guarantee of solvency for a pre-agreed number of epochs**, not as a direct source of payment.

 -   **Payments from General Funds:** When `settleRail` is called on an active rail, payments are drawn from the payer's general `funds`.
 -   **Lockup as a Floor:** The lockup simply acts as a minimum balance.
 The contract prevents the payer from withdrawing funds below this floor.